sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 I performed several descriptive analyses of the data, focussing on broad markers of the distribution of drug listings e.g., by country of origin, vendor and product type.

 For example, by sourcing where individual listings were 'Shipped From', we can illustrate the distribution of listings by country of origin.
-Not surprisingly, the US accounts for a large proportion of individual listings:
+Perhaps not surprisingly, the US accounts for a large proportion of individual listings:

 [TBD]

+## From DarkNet to the street

 ## Summary
 I successfully cleaned and sorted a large archive of DarkNet drug sales listings, and analyzed key markers of the distribution of drug listings.